I am an expatriate (expat) parent.

 Once moving here our lives didn’t slow down like we had planned.
 We were pregnant with our first child by January 2011 and birthed her the following October.
 We had our second child in April 2013, our third in August 2014, and our fourth child in December 2015.
 I am assuming that there are still some more juicy things in store for us as the fast forward button still seems to be in full effect.

 As a wife, mother, and educator I can assure you that my life is busy at its best and all out chaotic at its worst.
 Most days I’m surprised that I have made it out of my house clean and suitably dressed.
 I will also admit that I have been in constant state of tiredness since 2011 and that my social life, and possibly skills, have diminished with every breast pumping cycle and new and improved twist on sleep training that I have attempted.
-Even with all of this, I’m extremely grateful for the opportunity in raising and being in the lives of my children.
-Especially since I am doing all of this with one of my best friends.
+Even with all of this, I’m extremely grateful for the opportunity to raise and be in the lives of my children.
+Especially since I am doing all of this with my best friend.

 Thank you for joining us on this journey as we continue to create and live in our home away from home.